Data loss prevention

 After you have added a policy, you can review and change its rules, make the policy inactive, or remove it completely.
 The procedures for these actions are provided in the Manage DLP policies topic.

 When you create or change DLP policies, you can include rules that include checks for sensitive information.
-The sensitive information types listed in the Sensitive information types inventory topic are available to be used in your policies.
+The sensitive information types listed in the What the sensitive information types in Exchange look for topic are available to be used in your policies.
 The conditions that you establish within a policy, such as how many times something has to be found before an action is taken or exactly what that action is can be customized within your new custom policies in order to meet your specific policy requirements.
 For more information about creating DLP policies see, Create a custom DLP policy.
-For more information about the full suite transport rules, see Transport rules (Exchange 2013) or Transport rules (Exchange Online).
+For more information about the full suite transport rules, see Mail flow or transport rules (Exchange 2013) or Mail flow or transport rules (Exchange Online).

 To make it easy for you to make use of the sensitive information-related rules, Microsoft has supplied policy templates that already include some of the sensitive information types.
 You cannot add conditions for all of the sensitive information types listed here to policy templates however, because the templates are designed to help you focus on the most-common types of compliance-related data within your organization.
 For more information about the pre-built templates, see DLP policy templates supplied in Exchange.
 You can create numerous DLP policies for your organization and have them all enabled so that many disparate types of information are examined.
 You can also create a DLP policy that is not based on an existing template.
 To begin creating such a policy, see Create a custom DLP policy.
-For more information about sensitive information types, see Sensitive information types inventory.
+For more information about sensitive information types, see What the sensitive information types in Exchange look for.

 You can use Policy Tip notification messages to inform email senders about possible compliance issues while they are composing an email message.
 When you configure a Policy Tip in a DLP policy, the notification message will only show up if something in the sender’s email message meets the conditions described in your policy.
 Policy Tips are similar to MailTips that were introduced in Microsoft Exchange 2010.
 For more information, see Policy Tips.